squidfunk/mkdocs-material/docs/contributing/index.md

   We _reserve the right to close issues lacking essential information_, such as but not limited to [minimal reproductions] or those not adhering to the quality standards and requirements specified in our issue templates.
-Such issues can be reopened once the missing information has been duly provided.
+Such issues can be reopened once the missing information has been provided.

   - __Handling duplicates:__ To maintain organized and efficient
   communication within our [issue tracker] and [discussion board], we _reserve the right to close any duplicated issues or lock duplicated discussions_.
 Opening multiple channels to ask the same question or report the same issue across different forums hinders our ability to manage and address community concerns effectively.
 This approach is vital for efficient time management, as duplicated questions can consume the time of multiple team members simultaneously.
 Ensuring that each issue or discussion is unique and progresses with new information helps us to maintain focus and support our community.

-  - __Reopened issues without new information:__ We further
-  _reserve the right to immediately close discussions or issues that are reopened without providing new information_ or simply because users have not yet received a response to their issue/ question, as the issue is marked as incomplete.
+  We further _reserve the right to immediately close discussions or issues that are reopened without providing new information_ or simply because users have not yet received a response to their issue/question, as the issue is marked as incomplete.

   [minimal reproductions]: ../guides/creating-a-reproduction.md